Femoral hernia repair

-Femoral hernia repair is surgery to repair a hernia near the groin or upper thigh.
+Femoral hernia repair is surgery to repair a hernia near the groin in the upper thigh.
 A femoral hernia is tissue that bulges out of a weak spot in the groin.
-Usually this tissue is part of the intestine.
+Usually, this tissue is part of the intestine.

 During surgery to repair the hernia, the bulging tissue is pushed back in.
 The weakened area is sewn closed or strengthened.
 This repair can be done with open or laparoscopic surgery.
 You and your surgeon can discuss which type of surgery is right for you.